stat545ubc-2024/assignment-b1-low-hands/assignment-b1.md

 **Notice:**

 - This function only works in **two situations**:
-  - the two variables are both numeric
+  - the two variables are both numeric.
   - the independent variable is categorical and the dependent variable is numeric.
 - Before generating plots, **the missing values in the variables will be